nhsx/nhs_time_of_travel/README.md

 pipenv shell
 ```

-This was launch your pip environment with the necessary installations and dependencies.
+This will launch your pip environment with the necessary installations and dependencies.

 Finally to launch the streamlit app:
 ```bash